-3.5.
+4.3.
 Policy consequences

 What are the policy consequences of our new method of focused transfer schemes?
-Clearly, massively improved performances can be attained for transfer schemes by adapting the statistical method used for the prediction of living standards.
+Clearly, highly improved performances can be attained by adapting the statistical method used for the prediction of living standards.
 Lower poverty levels, smaller leakage and undercoverage statistics can be obtained by focusing the estimation of transfer schemes.
-In Tunisia, the gain of efficiency of such scheme, as compared to the usual OLS-based geographical targeting scheme, is so great that it should deserve serious policy consideration.
+In Tunisia, the gain of efficiency, notably in terms of undercoverage, is so large that it should deserve serious policy consideration.
+In terms of P_2 , the most popular axiomatically valid poverty indicator, moving from 1.30, the level reached under subsidies, to 0.36, the level reached with the best OLS method, costs about 2.9 percent of GDP.
+An additional reduction down to 0.25, that is another 30 percent reduction in poverty, requires only a few hours of statistician work.
+Moreover, this reduction is much larger than that obtained by adding education and occupation variables to the list of regressors in OLS regressions.

 The econometric results have shown that decisive progress can be reached in the design of the scheme.
-First, the regressors used for predicting living standards should be extended beyond geographical characteristics, and this already can yield substantial improvement of the anti-poverty targeting.
-Other useful regressors easy to observe (not available in our data) are the characteristics of health equipment, the type of access to water and other characteristics of the environment.
-Collecting information about such regressors would assist the implementation of anti-poverty transfers.
-Second, the choice of the econometric method for predicting living standards is crucial for the performance of the transfer scheme.
-Adopting an econometric method that focus on the poor in various senses improves the efficiency of the transfer scheme.
-In our data, the method of quantile regression based on a quantile close to the expected poverty line provides the best results.
+The choice of the econometric method for predicting living standards is crucial for the performance of the transfer scheme.
+Adopting an econometric method that focus on the poor improves the efficiency of the transfer scheme.
+In our data, the method of quantile regression centered on a quantile close to the expected poverty line provides the best results.